Optimization of Tree Ensembles: Literature review

 \section{Literature review}

 Decision tree models became popular in machine learning with the introduction of two algorithms, ID3 \citep[iterative dichotomiser; see][]{quinlan1986induction} and CART \citep[classification and regression tree; see][]{breiman1984classification}.
 Decision tree models gained popularity due to their interpretability, but were found to be generally less accurate than other models such as linear and logistic regression.
-A number of ideas were thus consequently proposed for improving the accuracy of decision tree models, which are all based on constructing an \emph{ensemble} of tree models. \cite{breiman1996bagging} proposed the idea of bootstrap aggregation, or \emph{bagging}, where one builds a collection of predictive models, each trained with a bootstrapped sample of the original training set; the predictions of each model are then aggregated into a single prediction (for classification, this is by majority vote; for regression, this is by averaging).
+A number of ideas were thus consequently proposed for improving the accuracy of tree models, which are all based on constructing an \emph{ensemble} of tree models. \cite{breiman1996bagging} proposed the idea of bootstrap aggregation, or \emph{bagging}, where one builds a collection of predictive models, each trained with a bootstrapped sample of the original training set; the predictions of each model are then aggregated into a single prediction (by majority vote for classification and by averaging for regression).
 The motivation for bagging is that it reduces the prediction error for predictive models that are unstable/highly sensitive to the training data (such as CART); indeed, \cite{breiman1996bagging} showed that bagged regression trees can be significantly better than ordinary regression trees in out-of-sample prediction error.
-Later, \cite{breiman2001random} proposed the random forest model, where one builds a collection of bagged CART tree for which the subset of features selected for splitting at each node of each tree is randomly sampled from the set of all features \citep[the so-called \emph{random subspace} method; see][]{ho1998random}.
-Concurrently, a separate stream of literature has considered the idea of \emph{boosting} \citep{schapire2012boosting}, wherein one iteratively builds a weighted collection of basic predictive models (such as CART trees), with the goal of reducing the prediction error with each iteration.
+Later, \cite{breiman2001random} proposed the random forest model, where one builds a collection of bagged CART trees for which the subset of features selected for splitting at each node of each tree is randomly sampled from the set of all features \citep[the so-called \emph{random subspace} method; see][]{ho1998random}.
+Concurrently, other research has considered the idea of \emph{boosting} \citep{schapire2012boosting}, wherein one iteratively builds a weighted collection of basic predictive models (such as CART trees), with the goal of reducing the prediction error with each iteration.